 You will be back in your own bed and will have intravenous fluid passing into a vein in your arm via a 'drip'.
 You will also have a catheter (a plastic tube in the bladder) so that you can pass water without having to get to the toilet.
 The catheter and drip are temporary but necessary until you are able to walk comfortably and drink without feeling sick.
 Sometimes your breathing may be helped by giving you extra oxygen through a mask.
-The nurses will usually get you up on the day after your operation or early the next day and you will start walking.
+The nurses will usually get you up on the day after your operation and you will start walking on the third or fourth day.
 Most patients will be able to tolerate food on the day of surgery.